suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #### suit-parameter-vendor-identifier {#suit-parameter-vendor-identifier}

-A RFC 4122 UUID representing the vendor of the device or component.
-The UUID is encoded as a 16 byte bstr, containing the raw bytes of the UUID.
-It MUST be constructed as described in {{identifiers}}
+suit-parameter-vendor-identifier may be presented in one of two ways:

+- A Private Enterprise Number
+- A byte string containing a UUID ({{RFC4122}})

+Private Enterprise Numbers are encoded as a relative OID, according to the definition in {{I-D.draft-ietf-cbor-tags-oid}}.
+All PENs are relative to the IANA PEN: 1.3.6.1.4.1.

 #### suit-parameter-class-identifier {#suit-parameter-class-identifier}